 This is window-shopping at its finest.
 In the summer, the mall is lined with quirky and talented street buskers.
 In the springtime, the mall comes to life with the most colorful and elaborate display of tulips you can imagine.
 In the winter, it rests under a canopy of holiday lights.

 Popular chain stores include Athleta, Free People, Prana and Patagonia.
-Locally run faves include the Boulder Book Store, Classic Facets, Violette, Boulder Art Mart and Peppercorn.
+Locally run faves include the Boulder Book Store, Classic Facets, Violette, Art Mart Gifts and Peppercorn.

 The pedestrian stretch of the mall is only four blocks long (from 11th to 15th streets), but the shopping here extends much farther: from about 8th Street to the west to about 22nd Street to the east, with a few scattered shops even beyond that perimeter.